DavidKarnik/ESP32withMQTTandBLE/README.md

  Compact system for data collection and processing in the Internet of Things

-Technical university of Liberec
+Technical university of Liberec </br>
-IT - AI
+Faculty of Mechatronics Informatics and Interdisciplinary Studies </br>
+Study programme: Information Technology </br>
+Specialisation: Applied Informatics (AI) </br>
+Year: 2023/2024 </br>

 ---